 A CETV quote is normally free, however, there may be a cost if you or the court need one within three months of the request.
 A cost may also apply if you ask for a CETV where there is no entitlement to one i.e. you have less than two years scheme membership, or where more than one date is asked for.

-In the past you may have put down your former spouse or civil partner to receive any lump sum due on your death.
-As part of the divorce process you should check your expression of wish form to make sure it is up to date.
+In the past, you may have put down your former spouse or civil partner to receive any lump sum due in the event of your death.
+As part of the divorce process, you should check your expression of wish form to make sure it is up to date.

 For more information please read our divorce guide.
 To ask for a CETV please contact us on 01743 252130.